-Is it worth it to sell a house after one year or less?
+Is it worth it to sell a house after one year?

 That said, sometimes you don’t have another choice.
-If you need to sell your house after a year or less may be the right decision if your job changed, your family circumstances have changed, or you can’t afford your mortgage and the stress is affecting your health and relationships.
+Selling your house after a year or less may be the right decision if your job changed, your family circumstances changed, or you can’t afford your mortgage and the stress is affecting your health and relationships.

 It can also make sense to sell when your local housing market is booming.
 If your home has quickly appreciated in value, you may make a profit when you sell, covering your closing costs and allowing you to break even.
 You should consult a realtor to find out whether you’ll be affected by capital gains taxes and to ensure you make the right decision.